- A Guide to Chemotherapy

 - Every person doesn’t get every side effect, and some people get few, if any.

-- The severity of side effects (how “bad” they are) varies greatly from person to person.
+- The severity of side effects (how bad they are) varies greatly from person to person.
 Be sure to talk to your doctor and nurse about which side effects are most common with your chemo, how long they might last, how bad they might be, and when you should call the doctor’s office about them.
-For more information, see the section called “When to call your doctor.”
+For more information, see the section called “When to call your doctor about side effects from chemotherapy.”

 - Your doctor may give you medicines to help prevent some side effects before they happen.